muhmmadzs/-Chat-bot/README.md

 ## Acknowledgements

 This project draws on best practices from public guides on building chatbots and generative AI.
-For example, the step‑by‑step guide from Elfsight emphasises setting up a proper development environment and writing code to interact with the OpenAI API【929793690084644†L291-L347】.
-It also highlights the importance of testing and refining the bot with feedback【929793690084644†L419-L439】.
-Additionally, research on custom GPT‑4 chatbots shows how using embeddings and proper prompts reduces hallucinations and provides relevant answers【619114781588450†L224-L257】.
-Finally, UX guidelines remind us to balance effectiveness with efficiency and respect user privacy【750107192801164†L160-L196】.